TheWMaLab/Duplication_evolution_MSDgenes_in_anurans/Fig1/Readme.txt

 #Assigned a unique color to each chromosome.
 #Performed synteny plot

-#  Synteny of chromosome 7 as the sex chromosome in Xenopus tropicalis and other 11 species
+#  Synteny of chromosome 7, as the sex chromosome in Xenopus tropicalis and other 11 species.
+#For genome-wide synteny construction and visualization, a similar procedure was employed.